VisualComputing/nub/README.md

   frame = new Frame(scene) {
     @Override
     public void visit() {
-      // Hierarchical culling is optional and disabled by default
+      // Hierarchical culling is optional and disabled by default.
+When the cullingCondition
-      // Note that the cullingCondition should be implemented by you cull(cullingCondition);
+      // (which should be implemented by you) is true, scene.traverse() will prune the branch at the frame cull(cullingCondition);
       if(!isCulled())
         // Draw your object here, in the local coordinate system.